 Forrester explains: ‘I just wanted to draw movement, action and expression.
 I was interested in the energy of the crowd, particular dance movements and what the clubbers wore.
 In these clubs, city life is recreated in essence: sounds, lights, police sirens, bodies pushing and swaying in a smoke-filled room.'

 His works can be found in the collections of Tate, London; Arts Council Collection, UK; and Harris Museum & Art Gallery, Preston, amongst many others.
 His work has been exhibited internationally at venues including The Studio Museum in Harlem, New York; Tate Britain, London; Ashmolean Museum, Oxford; Whitechapel Gallery, London; Royal Academy of Arts, London; and Gallery of Modern Art, Glasgow.
 His work has recently been the focus of three solo shows curated by Peter Doig and Matthew Higgs at White Columns, New York (2016); Tramps, London (2016); and Jackson Foundation, St Just (2018).
+He will be included in the forthcoming group exhibition ‘Get Up, Stand Up Now: Generations of Black Creative Pioneers' at Somerset House, London in June 2019.
 He was awarded a scholarship by the British School at Rome in 1983-85 and a Harkness Fellowship in New York in 1986-88.